canonical/microk8s/README.md

 - **dashboard**: Deploy kubernetes dashboard as well as grafana and influxdb.
 To access grafana point your browser to the url reported by `microk8s.kubectl cluster-info`.
 - **storage**: Create a default storage class.
 This storage class makes use of the hostpath-provisioner pointing to a directory on the host.
 Persistent volumes are created under `${SNAP_COMMON}/default-storage`.
 Upon disabling this addon you will be asked if you want to delete the persistent volumes created.
 - **ingress**: Create an ingress controller.
-- **gpu**: Expose GPU(s) to MicroK8s by enabling the nvidia-docker runtime and nvidia-device-plugin-daemonset.
+- **gpu**: Expose GPU(s) to MicroK8s by enabling the nvidia runtime and nvidia-device-plugin-daemonset.
 Requires NVIDIA drivers to already be installed on the host system.
 - **istio**: Deploy the core [Istio](https://istio.io/) services.
 You can use the `microk8s.istioctl` command to manage your deployments.
-- **registry**: Deploy a docker private registry and expose it on `localhost:32000`.
+- **registry**: Deploy an image private registry and expose it on `localhost:32000`.
 The storage addon will be enabled as part of this addon.
-To [use the registry](docs/registry.md) you can use the `microk8s.docker` command.
+See [the registry documentation](docs/registry.md) for more details.
 - **metrics-server**: Deploy the [Metrics Server](https://kubernetes.io/docs/tasks/debug-application-cluster/core-metrics-pipeline/#metrics-server).
 - **prometheus**: Deploy the [Prometheus Operator](https://github.com/coreos/prometheus-operator) v0.25.
 - **fluentd**: Deploy [Elasticsearch-Kibana-Fluentd](https://kubernetes.io/docs/tasks/debug-application-cluster/logging-elasticsearch-kibana/) logging and monitoring solution.